[Data Connector 1.0] Example queries

 This page contains a number of example queries that can help you get started analyzing the data available via the Data Connector 1.0 with SQL via AWS Athena.

 All example queries reference a database when referring to tables.
-For example when querying the dim_user table, the query references the table as data-connector-1234.dim_user.
+For example when querying the dim_user table, the query references the table as data-connector-1234.dim_user

 This database reference is unique per customer so make sure to replace this with the name of your database.
-To find the name of your database, you can use the bucket name and remove the -production reference at the end.
+To find the name of your database, you can use the bucket name and remove the -production

 For example:

-Bucket name: data-connector-1234-production
+Bucket name:

-Database name: data-connector-1234
+Database name:

 Get All Active Users